ecomclub/ecomplus-store-template/structure/README.md

 ├── .builder
 │   ├── plugins
 │   └── scss
+├── .rendered
 └── static
     ├── css
     ├── fonts
     ├── img
+    │   └── icons
     └── js
 ```

+Inside the `static` folder should be all non-HTML files,
+if necessary, you can also create custom folders within it.

+The `.rendered` folder should be left empty.

+In almost all cases, all HTML files should be
+inside the root directory, although you can create custom
+directories if necessary.

 {% endraw %}